-PS-871 - Philosophy of Religions II
+PS-871 - Philosophy of Religions II 4 semester hours credit This second is a continuation of DC 770 the second secon

 This course is a continuation of PS-770.
 It takes an in-depth look at the various aspects of the religious systems from a philosophical perspective.